nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_TRANSIENT_STATE.md

 2. **Module Pattern**: We keep the state object private and only expose functions to modify it in controlled ways.

-3. **Event Delegation**: By attaching event listeners to the document, we can capture events from elements that might not exist yet.

-4. **Type Conversion**: We need to convert string values from inputs to appropriate data types (boolean, number) before storing them.
+3. **Type Conversion**: We need to convert string values from inputs to appropriate data types (boolean, number) before storing them.

-5. **Unidirectional Data Flow**: Data flows one way - from user inputs through event handlers to our transient state.

-## 🎓 Practice Exercise: Blue Jeans Cost

-Dr. Jones is excited about your progress!
-She would like to add a new question to the survey:

-"Approximately how much did your blue jeans cost?"

-Your task:
-1. Update the transient state object to include a new property `blueJeansCost` with an initial value of 0
-2. Create a new setter function `setBlueJeansCost` in the transient state module
-3. Create a new component called `JeansCost.js` that:
-   - Displays the cost question
-   - Provides a number input field
-   - Includes an event handler to update the transient state
-4. Add your new component to the main render function

-Hint: For a number input, use `<input type="number" name="jeansCost" />` and remember to convert the value to a number before storing it.

 ## 📝 What We've Learned